 A lot of the time when I talk to people I am shocked by how many myths and misconceptions there are floating around when it comes to the topic of going green, so, here are 5 Myths About Going Green That I Am Sick Of Hearing.

 This is true for certain things like eating organic food.
 But making your own cleaning products will save you a lot of money.
-Money you can use to buy organic food!
+The money you can use to buy organic food!

 CFL’s contain about 4 milligrams of mercury, less than a battery or a watch!
 That thermometer you put in your mouth has about 500 milligrams and the last time I checked, no one was sucking on a light bulb.
 CFL’s are much better than incandescent bulbs, they use two-thirds less electricity.